 In this research we newly reconstructed the sequence of events, unifying the evidence in NW Germany with that in the Netherlands.
-Elements of 'classic' knowledge and new lines of reasoning are each outlined.
-We collected geological-geomorphological evidence (literature inventory) and new high-resolution elevation data in a inventory GIS.
+Elements of 'classic'

+knowledge and new lines of reasoning are each outlined.
+We collected geologicalgeomorphological evidence (literature inventory) and new high-resolution elevation data in a inventory GIS.
 We reviewed conceptual models of the phasing of events and related glaciological processes during the glaciation, responsible for the eventual ice-margin landscape.

-Our newly constructed phase model recognises four phases towards maximum ice-sheet extent, and one complex deglaciation phase.
+Our newly constructed phase model recognises four phases towards maximum ice-sheet extent, and two deglaciation phases.
 The GIS stores our preferred phase model, as well as earlier interpretations.
 This poster presents our results as overview maps.